To learn more about Amir check the sections below. Use the tabs to quickly switch to the kind of information you're looking for.

 Access to some of the highest Damage Reduction effects in the game.

-Some AoE potential.
+Some AoE Potential.

 Shielding and Damage aren't usually enough to be either a dedicated shielder or solo DPS.

-Metallization damage requires Shielding to trigger, which Amir can struggle to provide.
+Metallization damage requires shielding to trigger, which Amir can struggle to provide.

 Usually has to be run alongside another Shielder or with many neutral shielding cards.

-The ratings below are based on the Basin of Hyperspace Dimensional Twilight game mode and the Chaos Manifestation mode.
+The ratings below are based on the Season Save Data modes and the Chaos Manifestation mode.
 Each of the modes values different mechanics, so some characters may shine in one of the, while being underwhelming in the other.

 Chaos Mode